mwpastore/sinja/README.md

   (this may be strictly enforced in future versions of Sinja)
 * Formats all errors to the proper JSON:API structure
 * Serializes all response bodies (including errors) to JSON
+* Modifies `halt` and `not_found` to raise exceptions and not simply set the status code and body of the response

 #### Sinja